3 “Flipping” Great Pancake Day Maths Activities for KS2

 The Estimation Game

-Use the fun facts above to play an estimation game with your pupils.
+Use the fun facts above to play an estimation game with pupils.
 You could ask them ‘What is the weight of the largest pancake ever made?’
 Or to ‘Estimate the most number of pancakes ever made in one hour.’

 Get your pupils to write down their estimations individually.
 They could then compare and discuss their answers with a partner/their tables or the class answers could be gathered together and used for data collection and/or to find averages from their data.